Managing health issues

 5. Ecuador

 According to Internationalliving.com, Ecuador has been listed as one of the most desirable countries to retire as an expatriate.
 One of the major benefits of choosing to live in Ecuador is the economic benefit of having the country’s official currency be the U.S. dollar, which will facilitate the moving abroad process for many people.
-Ecuador also offers retirees a permanent residency scheme simply by providing an income of $800/month USA, or by a real estate investment.
-As a retiree in Ecuador, you will have access to the country’s over 65 discount program.
-Some of the benefits included in this program are reductions in taxes, discounts on transportation and discounts on electric and water bills.
+Ecuador also offers retirees a permanent residency scheme simply by providing an income of $800/month USA or by a real estate investment.

-Choosing one of these 5 countries in South America to retire is an exciting experience.
-An important element to remember as an expatriate moving abroad for retirement is that it is crucial to remember to obtain Global Health Insurance before departure.
+Choosing one of these five countries in South America to retire is an exciting experience.
+An important element to remember as an expatriate moving abroad for retirement is that it is crucial to obtain Global Health Insurance before departure.
 Global health insurance is the safest and most reliable option for long-term global medical care.
-International health insurance has the ability to travel with you from country to country.
-This is extremely important for expat retirees who plan on visiting family back home for the holiday season.
-Contact Expat Financial for expert advice and to discuss your international insurance needs and requirements.